Market Analysts see Zscaler Inc. [ZS] gaining to $233. Time to buy?

 Sponsored

-The stocks have a year to date performance of -54.70 percent and weekly performance of -13.21 percent.
-The stock has been moved at -39.85 percent over the last six months.
-The stock has performed -11.93 percent around the most recent 30 days and changed -9.49 percent over the most recent 3-months.
+It opened the trading session at $145.53, the shares rose to $154.55 and dropped to $145.50, the range by which the price of stock traded the whole day.
+The daily chart for ZS points out that the company has recorded -27.36% loss over the past six months.
+However, it is still -23.28% lower than its most recent low trading price.

-If compared to the average trading volume of 2.03M shares, ZS reached to a volume of 2839946 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.01M shares, ZS reached to a volume of 3951493 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Zscaler Inc. [ZS]:
+Here is what top equities market gurus are saying about Zscaler Inc. [ZS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ZS shares is $221.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ZS stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.